'They Took Old Faithful Down. I Just Can't Believe It.'

 Having reached the police station, the crowd seemed unsure what to do and went back to the courthouse.
 One particularly energetic man walked up to the police cars, carrying a “Cops and Klan Go Hand in Hand” placard taunting them.
 Deputies seemed determine not to so much as make eye contact, much less engage.
 When another man got too close, a deputy shooed him away.
 Meanwhile, several other deputies, wearing body armor, were filming everything. (“Get my good side!” the man with the “Cops and Klan” placard demanded.)
 The rumor in the crowd was that officers had decided it was easier to film the crowd and make arrests later than to try to intervene in the moment.

 Finally, at about 8:30 p.m., a deputy demanded that everyone disperse.
-A few of the more hardened protestors, apparently members of a local anarchist group (they were, unsurprisingly, unwilling to give their names or declare an affiliation) herded the remainder away down the street, warned that people not so much as jaywalk lest they give officers a pretext for arrest, and then made sure that no one was walking back to a car alone, lest police quietly arrest them.
+A few of the more hardened protesters, apparently members of a local anarchist group (they were, unsurprisingly, unwilling to give their names or declare an affiliation) herded the remainder away down the street, warned that people not so much as jaywalk lest they give officers a pretext for arrest, and then made sure that no one was walking back to a car alone, lest police quietly arrest them.

 Back at the courthouse, a new crowd had gathered—mostly older and more heavily African American than the initial group.
 They, too, stood in wonder, taking pictures of the ruined statue.